 Introduction to Inheritance in Python

-Inheritance is capability of an class to inherit all methods of base class from which it is derived and can add new features to the class without modifying it.
-This helps in representing the real world problem better, and also reusability of code with data protection with features like encapsulation in simple language.
-In Inheritance the class which derives the properties of other class are called as derived class and the class which is derived is known as base class.
+Inheritance is the capability of a class to inherit all methods of base class from which it is derived and can add new features to the class without modifying it.
+This helps represent the real-world problem better and reusability of code with data protection with features like encapsulation in simple language.
+In Inheritance, the class that derives the properties of other class is called a derived class, and the class which is derived is known as a base class.

 The syntax to define a derived class when one or more base classes are to be inherited is as follows: